SnakeSolid/rust-simple-tunnel/README.md

 ## Build

-To build `roi-parser` from source code use following command:
+To build `simple-tunnel` from source code use following command:

 ```sh
 cargo build --release